Scrap metal licences

 All the sites where a licensee carries on business as a scrap metal dealer have to be identified, and a site manager has to be named for each site.
 This licence allows the holder to transport scrap metal to and from those sites from any local authority area.

-This allows the holder to operate as a collector in the area of the issuing local authority.
+This allows the holder to operate as a collector (door to door) in the area of the issuing local authority.
 It does not allow the collector to operate in any other local authority area, so a separate licence has to be obtained from each council the collector wishes to operate in.

 The licence does not authorise the holder to operate a site; to do so they will need a site licence from the relevant local authority.